SheevaPlug/Chipselect/README.md

 download the image, and then run it as follows:

 \$ docker pull elasticsearch:7.14.1
-\$ docker network create esearch
+\$ docker network create elasticsearch
-\$ docker run --publish 127.0.0.1:9200:9200 --name esearch \
+\$ docker run --publish 127.0.0.1:9200:9200 --name elasticsearch \
-  --net esearch -e "discovery.type=single-node" \
+  --net elasticsearch -e "discovery.type=single-node" \
   elasticsearch:7.14.1

 (The last command has been split at the backslashes ("\") to fit.)